-Eric: Yes.
+Attorney: Yes.
 In Nassau County and in Suffolk County they have different procedures.
 Sometimes in the city they impose conditions also.
 It is known as being conditionally released.
 What is that mean?

 You can be conditionally released to probation.
 You don’t have to put any money up but after each and every court appearance, you’re required to report the probation so they know you had major court appearance.
 The Probation Department will interview each client and determine what contact between court appearances is necessary.

 Some Conditions Are Imposed to Ensure Public Safety